 A studio/production complex occupies a significant portion of the block.
 The Washington Street side exposes facade which is cracked and peeling.
 The east side of the building also exposes peeling facade, as well as peeling window trim and the window frames that require maintenance.
 The back portion (facing the alley) requires tuckpointing.
 The west side of the building has peeling paint and cracked facade.
 The structure as a whole shows signs of age, obsolescence, depreciation of physical maintenance, possible deterioration, deleterious land uses or layout and excessive land coverage.
 A restaurant at the north end of the block shows signs of depreciation near the roof.
-The lot/yard adjacent is cluttered; both the structure and lot show possible signs of obsolescence, depreciation of physical maintenance and excessive land coverage.
+The lot/yard adjacent is cluttered; both the structure and lot show possible signs of obsolescence, depreciation of physical maintenance and' excessive land coverage.

-A four (4) story brick loft is also located at the north end of the block, evidencing characteristics of obsolescence and showing some minor depreciation on the exterior.
-Other possible factors are: deleterious landuses or layout, excessive land coverage.
+A four (4) story brick loft is also located at the north end of the block, evidencing characteristics of obsolescence and showing some minor depTecialion^on""the"exterior:~Other possible facto - uses or layout, excessive land coverage.